ba-san/Flickr-Downloader-For-Dataset/README.md

 You need to fix them to add backslash just before " manually.

 2.If there be some Chinese characters, it is a possible to cause Character encoding error.
-In this case, you need to set Python's ''
+In this case, you need to set a file in Python's 'site-packages'.

 ## Instruction